-Very short scripts can be passed to Rscript on the command-line via the -e flag.
+Short scripts can be passed to Rscript on the command-line via the -e flag.
+(Empty scripts are not accepted.)

 Note that on a Unix-alike the input filename (such as foo.R) should not contain spaces nor shell metacharacters.